Why the Multisensory Approach?

 To do this, a combination including a thermo-forming ink for 3D-effect applications is used.

-If you are interested in the technicalities involved in this process, feel free to check Touch Graphics Europe website.
+If you are interested in the technicalities involved in this process then please feel free to check out the Touch Graphics Europe website.

 The Sense of Taste: Gustatory Perception